 She studied at the University of York, Trinity Laban and the Guildhall School of Music & Drama, completing her studies at the Franz Schubert Institut in Austria.
 Whilst at the Guildhall School, Graham Johnson awarded Rebecca the Paul Hamburger prize for accompaniment as a member of his prestigious Song Guild.

-She has performed for masterclasses given by artists such as Roger Vignoles, Julius Drake, Imogen Cooper, Ann Murray, Robert Holl, Angelika Kirchschlager, Pascal Roge, Bernarda Fink, Thomas Quasthoff and Graham Johnson and is an alumna of the Oxford Lieder Festival Mastercourse, the Lied Akademie Vienna and the Britten Pears Artist programme where she was the Viola Tunnard Scholar in 2016.
+She has performed for masterclasses given by artists such as Roger Vignoles, Julius Drake, Imogen Cooper, Ann Murray, Robert Holl, Angelika Kirchschlager, Pascal Roge, Bernarda Fink, Thomas Quasthoff and Graham Johnson and is an alumna of the Oxford Lieder Festival Mastercourse, the Lied Akademie Vienna and the Britten Pears Artist programme where she was the Viola Tunnard Scholar.

-Currently, Rebecca is a staff accompanist at the Guildhall School and Morley College and a piano teacher and ensemble coach at Junior Trinity Laban.
+Rebecca is currently a staff accompanist at the Guildhall School and Morley College vocal departments.
+She is also a piano teacher and ensemble coach at Junior Trinity Laban and has completed a foundation course in Coaching and Mentoring in collaboration with the Guildhall School and Linden Learning.

 In 2015 she was made a Fellow of the Royal Society of the Arts (FRSA).